Here is a cheap, simple and peasant-like dish, elevated to dinner party status by a spirited addition. This dish is almost invariably a huge success.

 Pour off the cooking water for the start of a later-to-be-enjoyed soup.

 Mash the swede with butter, pepper and salt.

 Now stir in a measure (say, a dessertspoon) of Ouzo, Pernod, Ricard, or other aniseed spirit.
 Or you may have imparted enough aniseed taste from the star aniseeds used when boiling the swede.

 Cover the bottom of an ovenproof dish with the mashed swede.

-When they are in position, dribble or brush a little olive oil over each.
+When the thighs are in position, and just pressed down a little into the mashed swede, dribble or brush a little olive oil over each.
 Add salt, and give them a good milling of black pepper from the pepper mill.

 If it is more convenient, the preparation can be done well before the dish is ready for the oven.
 Give it about an hour and a half at a medium setting (longer seems to make little difference, so it is an excellent dish might you be late or very late to eat).
 Anyhow, after the chicken skin has become crisp and golden, the dish will be ready for the table.

 That's it.
 And it's a stunner.
 Serve on its own, or with baked or mashed potato, or beans, or a salad, or...

 Perhaps you do not like the taste of aniseed.
 Then don’t add any.
 It will be almost as good.
 It is also possible to use any spirit or liqueur for this excellent dish.
 Use your favourite, or any at hand.
 Grand Marnier, for instance, is excellent.

 I have also made this dish with slightly liquid mashed potato instead of swede, and it was excellent.
 I flavoured the mash with pressed garlic and de-seeded red chillies, finely chopped.